Arkan: Return to Yugoslavia

-An avid gambler, following a private game of poker in a flat at Ive Lole Ribara Street in Belgrade, Ražnatović got into an lift altercation with a tenant from the flat building, reportedly breaking the man's arm after beating him with a gun.
+An avid gambler, following a private game of poker in a flat at Ive Lole Ribara Street in Belgrade, Ražnatović got into a lift altercation with a tenant from the flat building, reportedly breaking the man's arm after beating him with a gun.
 Ražnatović could not avoid being charged this time and the trial saw a notable exchange between him and the judge; during the pre-session identification, Ražnatović stated he was an employee of the Secretariat of Internal Affairs (SUP).
 When this was challenged by the prosecutor, Ražnatović produced a document summarising a mortgage loan he obtained from the UDBA for his house at Ljutice Bogdana Street.
 He ended up receiving a six-month sentence, which he served at the Belgrade Central Prison.
 In the late 1980s, a football hooligan subculture had emerged in Yugoslavia and the unruly and rowdy fans of the Red Star Belgrade football team were seen as a major social problem.
 At the request of the Ministry of the Interior, Ražnatović took over the Delije fan club of Red Star Belgrade in an attempt to impose some control on the hooligans.
 Ražnatović quickly became a hero to the Delije club by his ability to arrange for them to go to Western Europe whenever Red Star Belgrade played a game in a Western European city.